Tips for cycling Seoul to Busan for first time bike-packers

 The 4 Rivers Bike Trail is not one bike path but a combination of many bike paths and a few country roads that mostly, as the name suggests, follow alongside rivers.
 In some places there are parallel bike paths either side of the river, however these often converge at some point so it usually doesn't matter which one you take.
 The total distance between Seoul and Busan is 633km or 393 miles.

-The bike paths themselves are mostly either asphalt or concrete, with a few wood-slat causeways.
-They are largely smooth but there are some places where the concrete is washed out and pitted or just plain old and bumpy.
+The bike paths themselves are mostly either asphalt or concrete, with a few raised wood-slat boardwalks.
+They are largely smooth but there are some places where the concrete is washed out, pitted, or just plain old and bumpy.
 This may only be a concern for road bike users who's bikes don't have suspension or soft tyres.

-There are some parts of the trail that go onto normal roads used by cars, but these are often country roads with minimal traffic.
+There are some parts of the trail that go onto normal roads shared with cars, but these are often country roads with minimal traffic and wasn't really a concern for us.

-A lot of the paths are elevated on levies with the river on one side and farms on the other, and you can build up a good speed.
-Occasionally there are short but sharp detours going up hill when the end of a mountain range meets the river and the path must meander onto a road to summit these hills.
+The vast majority of the paths are flat and elevated on levies with the river on one side and farms on the other.
+If there is no headwind you can build up a good speed.
+Occasionally there are short but sharp detours going uphill where the end of a mountain range meets the river and the path must meander onto a road to summit these small peaks.
 In the middle of the route there is a mountain range consisting of 2 large peaks.
-This range is between the towns for Suanbo-myeon and Mungyeong-eup, a distance of 28km.
+This range is between the towns for Suanbo-myeon and Mungyeong-eup, a distance of 28km/17 miles.
+Factor in extra time on the day you approach them to tackle these mountains.

 We hired our bicycles in Seoul from BikeNara, which operates out of a Giant dealership in the Seoul suburb of Mapo.
 Their service was exceptional and I highly recommend them.

 BikeNara offers drop-bar and flat-bar road bikes, as well as hybrid/commuter bikes.
-All bikes are fitted with racks to hold panniers and all come equipped with lights, bike pump, lock, water bottle holders, and a small tool kit with a spare tube.
+All bikes are fitted with racks to hold panniers and all come equipped with lights, bike pump, lock, 2 water bottle holders, and a small tool kit with a spare tube (but no bell!
+More on that later).
 Helmets are free, but panniers are an additional cost.

-As this was our first multi-day cycling trip we honestly didn't know how far we could travel each day.
-That, combined with unexpected weather (rain, cold) and large hills, made it hard to predict when and where we would stop for the night.
+As this was our first ever multi-day cycling trip we honestly didn't know how far we could travel each day.
+That, combined with unexpected weather (rain, cold) and the rare large hill, made it hard to predict when and where we would stop for the night.

-It soon became clear, however, that with our level of fitness and payload of gear we had a range of between 80 and 100km a day, and so we came up with a system: we would select 2 potential target towns which we could stay at - one at about the 60km mark and one around the 90km mark.
-We would ride until around lunch time and when we stopped to eat we would decide on where to stay for the night.
-If the weather was bad or we were making less progress than we thought we'd book a hotel in the closer town, or if things were going well we'd book for the further town.
+It soon became clear, however, that with our particular level of fitness and payload of gear we had a range of between 80 and 100km (50 and 62 miles) a day.
+And so we came up with a system: we would select 2 potential target towns which we could stay the night at - one at about the 60km mark and one around the 90km mark.
+We would ride until around lunch time and when we stopped to eat we would decide on where to stay.
+If the weather was bad or we were making less progress than we thought we'd book a hotel in the closer town, or if things were going well we'd book for the further town (just a note though: we cycled in the shoulder season - late March - so we can't vouch for avaiability all year round).

 The bike paths are very well signed, though almost all signs are written in Korean Hangul so a translator app can be useful.
 Signs specifically for the 4 Rivers Bike Trail have a symbol depicting 4 figures in different colours arranged in a clover leaf pattern.